rodigb/evident-task/README.md

 ### Prerequisites
 Make sure you have the following installed on your machine:
-- [Node.js](https://nodejs.org/) (v16 or higher recommended)
+- [Node.js](https://nodejs.org/) (v16 or higher recommended).
-- npm (comes with Node) or [Yarn](https://yarnpkg.com/)
+- npm (comes with Node) or [Yarn](https://yarnpkg.com/).

 ---

 1. **Clone the repository**

-   To clone the repository, you can copy and paste the repo url from github to your IDE.
+   To clone the repository, you can copy and paste the repo url from github to your code editor.
-   In this case I used Visual Studio Code
+   In this case I used Visual Studio Code.

-   Or you can head to your IDE's terminal and type the following:
+   Or you can head to your code editors terminal and type the following:

    ```
    git clone <repo-url>
    cd evident-task
-2. **Install the dependencies**
+3. **Install the dependencies**
    ```
    npm install
 4. **Run the application**